How do I know which is the best solution for me?

 The locations in which your lone workers operate, the work they do and their access to communications determine the prevailing risks and inform the response that is needed in an emergency situation.

-You need to establish which risk type your lone workers are predominantly exposed to and what the most suitable emergency response would be in a crisis.
+You need to establish which risk types your lone workers are predominantly exposed to and what the most suitable emergency response would be in a crisis.
 Where your lone workers work and their individual roles are contributing factors to understand this.
 You also need to consider ways in which they can communicate with you and raise the alarm in the event of an emergency.

 Understanding risk is crucial to choosing the best solution for you.

-Outdoor land-based lone workers such as forestry contractors, road and infrastructure inspectors, powerline and vegetation maintenance workers routinely operate in rural or isolated environments and will be more at risk from environmental factors.
-The most suitable emergency response for these types of lone workers is mountain rescue, coastguard or air ambulance rather than the police.
-In addition, more than likely they will have limited or no mobile phone reception.
-You will therefore need a satellite-based lone worker monitoring system.
+Outdoor land-based lone workers such as forestry contractors, road and infrastructure inspectors, powerline and vegetation maintenance workers routinely operate in rural or isolated environments and will be more at risk from environmental factors and high risk tasks.
+The most suitable emergency response for these types of lone workers is mountain rescue, coastguard or air ambulance.

 Explaining the Trackplot options

-We offer two different options to suit your needs, Trackplot World and Trackplot Mobile.
+We offer two different options to suit your needs:

 Watch this video to understand the differences between Trackplot World and Trackplot Mobile: